l33tllama/leofebey.com/pages/06.blog/vr-headsets-should-be-cheaper/item.md

 The first 4 reasons will exclude a few people, but not all.
 However the last reason - VR headsets being expensive, is a serious factor to basically all of my Steam friends.

 At $1299 AUD it is a very serious investment.
 My 27" 144Hz 1080p monitor cost only $329 AUD.
 Most people don't spend more than $500 AUD or so on a monitor alone.
-But VR manufacturers are expecting people to pay over $1000 AUD for a hedset (and controllers) which are only used for up to a few hours per week.
+But VR manufacturers are expecting people to pay over $1000 AUD for a headset (and controllers) which are only used for up to a few hours per week.
 I must admit, it is a pretty unique and cutting-edge piece of technology that is more or less worth it.
 But, I don't see why there aren't more VR headsets that cost much, much less.
 It is definitely possible to make a VR headset at a much cheaper price, and still deliver a good experience.
 Sure, not quite as good as a HTC Vive Cosmos or Valve Index.
 But good enough such that you won't be too disappointed.

 ## Oculus Rift DK1 - What I want more of